-Dear reader, According to a recent UBS survey, 41% of closely-held business owners expect to exit their businesses in the next five years.
+Dear reader, According to a recent UBS survey, 41% of closely held business owners expect to exit their businesses in the next five years.
 Many are baby boomers who are at or beyond traditional retirement age.
 Other business owners who aren't necessarily looking to retire believe that current economic conditions will boost their chances of selling at a favorable price.
 Among business owners who plan to exit, more than half intend to sell.
-This means that over the next five years, millions of closely-held businesses will potentially be sold in the United States.
+This means that over the next five years, millions of closely held businesses will potentially be sold in the United States.
 Financial advisors can be helpful in assisting clients through the process of selling their businesses.
 Many business owners have worked years, if not a lifetime, to build their business.
 In many cases, the business represents by far the largest asset they own.
 Often, the process of selling a business is unknown to the business owner.
-This may leave her vulnerable to making significant mistakes.
-This brochure may serve as a general road map for facilitating the sale of a closely-held business.
-Given the scope of planning necessary for such a transaction, this brochure merely provides an overview.
+This may leave them vulnerable to making significant mistakes.
+This brochure may serve as a general road map for facilitating the sale of a closely held business.
+Given the scope of planning necessary for such a transaction, this guide merely provides an overview.
 For those looking for additional insight on a particular topic, references to additional resources are provided herein.
-Regards, David T. Leibell page 8 Timing of the sale Analyzing the timing of the sale to maximize value, based on the current state of the business and where the economy is in the business cycle page 9 Family dynamics Overcoming family dynamics issues in the case of a family business owner, including whether selling is better for the family and the business, rather than passing the business to the next generation page 10 Assembling the team Putting together a team of advisors who can help get the sale done effectively and who can collaborate with each other page 12 Potential buyers Identifying the different types of purchasers in the market, whether it's family, an employee, an outside buyer or an investor page 13 page 14 Importance of financial planning Building a comprehensive financial plan to determine whether cash flow for the owners and other relevant family members is improved by a sale or whether continuing the business is a better option
+Regards, David T. Leibell